Resources and tools for Berkeley Haas alumni chapter volunteers and regional representatives.

 Recruit local speakers for events.
 Use LinkedIn to identify the alumni in your community.

 Obtaining faculty speakers is difficult.
 Begin planning five months in advance.
 Then take these next steps:

-Step Two: Use the faculty directory, eHAN, and the Berkeley-Haas Magazine to identify faculty with relevant expertise.
+Step 2: Use the faculty directory, Berkeley Haas Alumni Newsletter, and the BerkeleyHaas magazine to identify faculty with relevant expertise.

-Step Three: To coordinate outreach, contact Leslie Kanberg at the Alumni Relations Office.
+Step 3: To coordinate outreach, contact Sarah Hernandez in the Alumni Relations office.